arbor-sim/arbor/example/generators/readme.md

         // Get the appropriate kind for measuring voltage cell_probe_address::probe_kind kind = cell_probe_address::membrane_voltage;

-        // The location at which we measure: position 0 on segment 0.
+        // The location at which we measure: position 0 on branch 0.
-        // The cell has only one segment, segment 0, which is the soma. arb::segment_location loc(0, 0.0);
+        // The cell has only one branch, branch 0, which is the soma. arb::mlocation loc(0, 0.0);

         // Put this together into a `probe_info` return arb::probe_info{id, kind, cell_probe_address{loc, kind}};